clubajax/base-component/README.md

 All the callbacks fire with the custom element as an argument, with the element and possible options.

+When adding one or multiple plugins, all components will have this functionality.
+It is not possible to have components with different plugins.

 ### template plugin

-The template plugin allows for the association of HTML, via a templateId property, with a custom element.
+The template plugin allows for the association of HTML, via a `templateId` property, with a custom element.
 The template can be created in a [template element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template), which is not exposed to the document until it is cloned.
 ```jsx